F0nz0/NanoSpeech_basecaller/README.md

 	+
 	$&,**')/--/-++,+)+-+,+)'*,)#".*&-0,*,).+,*+*++,,+++,***)),,)#$%.*)*+.-(+--*+*)+)('*+%$)*+0-*+,.-.,*,-,+,*,%++'((&#&#&'&)*+.*1-,-,,%+*##%,)'-).,+*-)+,-++--*+,,*),+++,+-.*$',)-)+-.,(,+,(+*,)++*,-,*+-+***++)'%+/0'+),,*+(+,,-++-,-,,+,,+,'*++),(**'$%*,2/,(),&,,-,*..,/&*+++*+*'&")**,*0.++0+&&*)*).-*-+,,.+*&%'##&()+&*))**-++,,++*,(*.*,-,)+)'%%#$((&*+,,*).+*.,++-*+-+++(+*)***(*,++*$""%*"(($"#-%$##&'%%*%&$#)#$)"&$#&/(-)*,+)-,,+$-)(*-,,+),%##$+.),+,+,*+++*,*,+*+),,*.+)+-+++.,+*'&'$-1*-+),,-/,,-*-++*-,-,*+,+(()(%$$$'#$%)/(,+*,,,*,,++',-*-,,++++,*+)'%#&''$$/'-+'+..,**,,+,+)**,++).,.,,,-++,+-*+,%*&#%$)))),+-)*,,)+-(,**+))+-,+(,+,-+(#,++--*-,.,**-+++++***%'(%$(&*&+()+,-++,,-+--,)++*,(*.+--**,-')*%#&)%##(,+#("''+#"*&(%#&**&((*$%'%%+&(&&('$#%,,-.(-*,**-+*-+,+,,,+,,+,+***+*,+)&#$""%'$%,'+'(+*-*+**',,*.)+/+'%$$%'($"&),*-+&+)))*-,+()$+$$#"###(.#)*--0+*+0++,,.,,*)+**,'%'&,0-+,,-*,+++()+*-+,+.-(,,)*)(''+*.,+))+,**,*,+,*,,+,+*+*'+,-+,++**++,,,+*+-,'+,*,)+'*)-')$#)$(+--+)(,,)-+-,,++++*+,-*-+*,,+*+)$,%$+,+++***+,(,,(+.+,+**+,+,++),),+*'$'--,.,).,,*+,-++++,)***,+**(+*%$(+).,++,+-+**+,(-),,**,-+-+)(++,,*(($#',)(,)+-+**+++,.,-,+,*))*+$$#$#.'*&),)*+,*,())**,+-+.*+))*)&)'%'**'$#")/+.*'.*++,,'&(%'"#+()/,,,*,*+,++++*++))+++,+,-+(,*$"#(+)+.+*--),-+).*,)+*+)*-***+**%'%#++*%(,,)+,,,,-+-+,,-,++*%#$"--*+,)*+,,-,+,-,,,+),,+()##&%$'+,)+*,++*-,*,)+--+)$&&$"%'#.+))-#,%,((+.,),*-,+'*+*&)*+&&'/(%%#%&&.*&,,'0,*-0.,+.)(#-*+0**(++(*,++-,+*++,+++,+,++,++*#((())*.-))+,)*&$+,'*.*(.,,),,-+*+,+***+)(#"#'$)&+,*-)+)-.,++++-+-++)##'&*)++),*)**,**'-(**+)()%*)')&&$#$2)+-.-++**)+++,+*.**+*,+-)#&'./+*/,.,*-+,)++-,*,+***,+&$"#$#(--&'-'*,&%""""""""$#&')"#'##$###$$$'*$&"'$##"&##&$#))0/,,-,-.+*++*+**+)++(*++**+&%%$1$&-(*+-,'++,,,+++)*++(+)),$%"#*'%'*+)0,+**++**,+,+*(,)-+*-)+*++,&##'/%)'0,,*-,++%+(+,-**/+,,*)$%%*(*--.-,*/+),,,***+,+*-,-*&&$#&#**&++*%,*,*+*)'&.,(,')(##$$$&+%"*)'(&$$,.,.,-+--+(,,+,+,*+,),++**+)+%&$#+%,-,,(+--.+,,,+,)+,+*,-'%&%&%%$-(*-'-)-+,++,),+*)*(&)""$'("$%%#($"&#"""&$#&%#"('&#$'#(*&'%($()'-%&""%#"$'&&$''%"""$'('#"#$'&,#+)&#%"%$%&#",'###%$$&&&)

 These generated sequences can be mapped using minimap2 using the same command defined for the single-mod script.
-Once the filtered, sorted and indexed BAM file is obtained, the next step is to retrieve mapping information for every modified nucletode detected:
+Once the filtered, sorted and indexed BAM file is obtained, the next step is to retrieve mapping information for every modified nucleotide detected:

 	python3 modification_detector.py \
 		-b {BAM file} \